fat-forensics/Surrogates-Tutorial/paper/paper.md

 explainability approaches must be trustworthy themselves in the first place -- the learning objective underlying the interactive coding exercises.
+The training materials achieve these goals by supporting the following learning outcomes specifically for surrogate explainers (which were chosen because of their flexibility and popularity):

+* identify self-contained algorithmic components of the explainer and understand their functions;
+* connect these building blocks to the explainability requirements unique to the investigated predictive system;
+* select appropriate algorithmic components and tune them to the problem at hand;
+* evaluate these building blocks (in this specific context) independently and when joined together to form the final explainer; and
+* interpret the resulting explanations in view of the uncovered properties and limitations of the bespoke explainability algorithm.

 The modularity and diversity of these training materials -- slides, video recordings and Jupyter Notebooks -- allow them to be adapted or